alexsosn/iOS_ML/unsorted.md

 <!-- /MarkdownTOC -->
-# Unsorted links from some other lists:
+# Other libraries (unsorted and non-validated)
-// TODO: Figure out which of libraries are iOS compatible.
+This is an unsorted list of presumably iOS-compatible libraries.
+The list is composed by copy-pasting from some other awesome-lists found somewhere on github.

 <a name="c" />
 ## C